Most ascents of Everest (male)

 Kami Rita completed his first climb of Everest on 13 May 1994, aged 24, and has scaled it nearly every year since (some years, such as 2023 and 2024, twice), when it has been permitted.
 In 2020, the south side in Nepal was closed to climbers owing to the coronavirus pandemic; a partial reopening in 2021 enabled him to achieve his 25th summit on 7 May 2021.

-His closest contender is fellow guide Pasang Dawa Sherpa (Nepal), who has made 29 Everest summits to date, most recently on 20 May 2025, just five days after his 28th ascent.
+His closest contender is fellow guide Pasang Dawa Sherpa (Nepal), who has made 31 Everest summits to date, adding his latest two ascents in May 2026.

 The first people to top Everest were New Zealand's Edmund Hillary and Nepali Sherpa Tenzing Norgay (b.
 Tibet, China) on 29 May 1953.